ClinicalDataScience/autoPETIII/datacentric-baseline/README.md

 In order to use the baseline you first need to download the baseline weights via `bash download_model_weights.sh`.
 After that you can build the container by running `bash build.sh`.
 In order to participate in the second award category your model must be identical to the datacentric-challenge fixed code.
-We will check for that.
-The simplest way to start is just by replacing the baseline weights in the weights folder with your own.
-If you use different pre- or post-processing you will need to modify the code in `predict.py`.
-After that, change the `process.py` file so that it calls your desired predict function.
-Finally, adapt the `requirements.txt` to your needs.
+We will verify this.
+The simplest way to start is by replacing the baseline weights in the weights folder with your own.
+If you use different pre- or post-processing, you will need to modify the code in `predict.py`.
+After that, update the `process.py` file to call your desired predict function.
+Finally, adapt the `requirements.txt` file to your needs.
 ## Testing

 Use a python 3.10 based environment and install the requirements.txt file via `pip install -r requirements.txt`.
 Make sure model weights exist in `/weights`.
-Download the baseline weights by running `bash download_model_weights. sh`.
+Download the baseline weights by running `bash download_model_weights.sh`.
 Then run `predict.py` to create an expected_output mask.
 After that you can run `bash test.sh`.
 The test will only pass if your model is deterministic.
 For this repo you will need to disable test-time augmentation in the `process.py` file by setting `self.tta = False` in the init function.